SOLIDWORKS Research Edition

 - Research Edition documents do not carry the Education watermark.

 - The Research Edition is on the commercial release cycle, whereas the Education Edition is on a separate cycle.
-In general, the commercial version is released in Fall, and the Education Edition is released in late Spring.
-For instance, SOLIDWORKS 2019 was released in Fall 2018, and SOLIDWORKS EE 2019-2020 was released in May 2019.
+In general, the commercial version is released in Fall, and the academic versions are released in late Spring.
+For instance, the retail/commercial edition of SOLIDWORKS 2020 was released in Fall 2019, and SOLIDWORKS Education/Student/Research 2019-2020 were released in May 2020.

 Alternative Version Notes